raspberrypilearning/club-mentoring/en/step_4.md

 ---
 title: Focus on creator interests
 ---
 You will create a more meaningful learning experience if you allow creators to work on something they are interested in.

 --- /collapse ---

 --- collapse ---

+---
+title: Consider their level of experience
+---
+Choosing projects suited to a creators experience level can ensure they stay engaged and develop skills progressively.
+Overly difficult tasks may lead to frustration, while overly simple ones can cause boredom.

+If they need support choosing the next thing to make try to choose one that will challenge but not overwhelm them.
+Consider their current abilities and past experiences.
+Let them pick from a few options to boost motivation.
+There is no perfect or single way to do this as every creator is different.
+Instead encourage young people to share what they think of a project while they are completing it.

+If they are sitting looking at the screen or seem stuck, check in with them to offer support or guidance.
+If they complete the project very quickly, or seem bored by it, suggest ways they could add to it, or projects that will progress them further.

+--- /collapse ---

+--- collapse ---